What is an Atkins Diet Plan?

 The Atkins diet runs in phases.
 These phases are structured to ensure your smooth transition into dieting.

-The phases run such that you are consciously aware that you have a goal and easily fit in without feeling you are being hard on yourself.
-Let’s take a rundown on the phases.
+The phases are structured so that you are consciously aware of your goal and easily fit in without feeling you are being hard on yourself.
+Let’s review the phases.

 Phase 1: This is a mild introduction to your dieting plan.
-You are obligated to take below 20 grams of carbs per day for 2 weeks while eating within the confines of what the Atkins diet finds suitable.
+You must take around 15 grams of carbs per day for 2 weeks while eating within the confines of what the Atkins diet finds suitable.

-Phase 2: This phase does some justice to striking a balance while sustaining the low-carb diet, allowing you to add a small quantity of fruit to your diet.
+Phase 2: This phase does some justice to striking a balance while sustaining the low-carb diet, allowing you to add a small quantity of fruit and increase your carbs to 20 grams daily.

 Phase 3: It is not considered a crime to add more carbs to your diet in this phase.
 It achieves fine-tuning because of observed weight loss, so you keep fit and in good shape.

-Phase 4: This phase allows you to take in as many healthy carbs as your body can take without adding weight.
-The phase is that point where you have set standards to keep fit for a lifetime.
+Phase 4: This phase allows you to eat as many healthy carbs as your body can handle without adding weight.
+You also set standards to stay fit for a lifetime.

 These phases are a little subjective to individuals.
 If you start taking as much carb as your body can take (phase 4) and at the slightest add weight, kindly stick to a phase that works for you and sustains/maintains your progress on weight loss/keeping fit.